cwaage/cs50_labs/README.md

 #### Style

 Check if you are stylistically correct by usng the 'style50' check below.
 This does *not* check for syntax or other errors.
-It only checks if your code is inline with expected style requirements (spacing, indentations, etc...)
+It only checks if your code is inline with expected style requirements (spacing, indentations, etc...).

 For Recommended Style Notes visit the following link [CS50 Style Guide](https://cs50.readthedocs.io/style/c/)